Gcegarra10/Multi-agent-system/README.md

 # Multi-agent-system
 Multi-agent RAG system for autonomous CV analysis, semantic job matching using FAISS, and automated scoring with LLMs.

+# Accenture AI Challenge Finalist Project 🚀
-This project features an advanced Multi-Agent RAG (Retrieval-Augmented Generation) System designed to automate the alignment between professional profiles and job opportunities.
-Developed for the Accenture AI Challenge, the system transforms unstructured PDF data into structured, actionable insights using LLMs, vector embeddings, and rigorous data validation.
+This advanced system leverages a Multi-Agent Architecture and Retrieval-Augmented Generation (RAG) to automate the alignment between professional talent and job opportunities.
+It transforms unstructured PDF data into structured, actionable insights using LLMs and vector embeddings.

-🏗️ System Architecture
+# 🏗️ System Architecture
-The solution is built on a modular, agentic framework where specialized components collaborate to ensure precision and scalability:
+The engine is divided into three specialized agent layers that ensure scalability, precision, and explainability:

-Extraction Agent (OCR & Structured Output): Utilizes doctr for optical character recognition and Pydantic to enforce data schemas, ensuring that education, experience, and skills are parsed into reliable JSON formats.

-Vector Agent (Semantic Search): Implements FAISS (Facebook AI Similarity Search) to index job vacancies.
-It performs high-dimensional semantic searches to find matches based on context rather than just keywords.

-Scoring Agent (Reasoning & Evaluation): An LLM-driven agent that analyzes the "Must Have" and "Nice to Have" requirements.
-It calculates a compatibility score (0-10) and applies business logic (e.g., minimum experience filters) to generate human-readable recommendations.

-🛠️ Tech Stack
-Orchestration: LangChain.

-Language Model: Llama 2 via Ollama.

-Vector Database: FAISS.

-Data Integrity: Pydantic Models.

-UI/Interface: Streamlit.

-📈 Financial Industry Relevance
-While applied to recruitment, this architecture is highly transferable to Global Asset Allocation:

-Unstructured Data Processing: The same logic used to parse CVs can be applied to extracting financial KPIs from quarterly earnings reports.

-Portfolio Similarity: The vector indexing approach allows for identifying assets with similar risk/return profiles across global markets.

-Automated Due Diligence: The scoring agent demonstrates how to automate the checking of investment mandates and regulatory constraints.

-🚀 Key Features
-Automated Parsing: Extracts years of experience, technical skills, and educational background from PDFs.

-Strict Business Rules: Includes logic to discard candidates if they don't meet the "must-have" experience criteria.

-Explainable AI: Provides a detailed report justifying why a candidate fits or does not fit a specific role.
+1. Extraction & Data Integrity Agent 📄
+Technology: OCR powered by doctr and schema validation via Pydantic.

+Function: Processes PDF resumes to extract education, technical skills, and experience years with a guaranteed JSON output format.

+Logic: Implements weighted experience calculations, accounting for internships and academic projects.

+2. Semantic Vector Agent 🔍
+Technology: FAISS (Facebook AI Similarity Search) and OllamaEmbeddings.

+Function: Indexes job vacancies and performs high-dimensional semantic searches to find the "conceptual distance" between a candidate and a role.

+Advantage: Moves beyond keyword matching by understanding the context and relationships between different technologies.

+3. Expert Scoring Agent ⚖️
+Technology: Advanced reasoning using Llama 2.

+Function: Generates a comprehensive report including a Global Compatibility Score (0-10) and a probability of success.

+Business Rules: Enforces strict filtering; if "Must-Have" requirements are not met, the admission probability is automatically set to 0%.